jackbrighton/jackbrighton.github.io/_posts/2015-05-18-becoming-digital.md

 I don’t like change either but I figured out a long time ago that I’d rather see it coming than get swamped in its wake.

 Soon enough we had Digital Audio Workstations (DAWs) and software called SAW to edit as many audio tracks as could fit on a JAZ drive.
-One day I walked into a TV edit bay and saw my first video Non Linear Editor made by a company called Avid.
+One day I walked into a TV edit bay and saw my first video non-linear editor made by a company called Avid.

 From that point forward we left the razor blades in their boxes.